LeonHeidelbach/trailblazer.nvim/README.md

 spread over several windows can be a rather difficult task.
 Most of the time those spots are either located too far apart within one file to do a quick relative jump or to use [leap.nvim][leap.nvim] or are spread out between multiple documents but also not located at the same spot when using [harpoon][harpoon] jumps.
-Remembering default Neovim mark names on a per buffer basis is annoying and takes up valuable [RAM][ram-def-wikipedia] in your brain.
+Remembering default [Neovim][neovim] mark names on a per buffer basis is annoying and takes up valuable [RAM][ram-def-wikipedia] in your brain.
 Thus moving between those locations within large projects can slow you down tremendously.
 TrailBlazer aims to solve this problem by enabling you to leave trail marks as you navigate multiple files over different windows and buffers.
 Quickly move along the trail you mark as you journey through your project and start working wherever you left of right away whenever you need to.
 You can even use several immediate actions on your trail marks that allow you to be even more efficient.
+You can also toggle a reactive list view of all your trail marks and quickly jump to any of them.

 ## 🔥 How To Properly Blaze The Trail